-Let us describe this idea in mathematical terms [11, 25].
-To make formal definitions, we must fix a formal theory \mathcal{T} that has sufficient expressive power to conduct all the arguments and calculations necessary for working physics.2 (Our definitions and results will not depend on what exactly theory we choose.)
+Let us describe the above abnormality idea in mathematical terms [13, 27].
+To make formal definitions, we must fix a formal theory \mathcal{L} that has sufficient expressive power and deductive strength to conduct all the arguments and calculations necessary for working physics.
+For simplicity, in the arguments presented in this paper, we consider ZF, one of the most widely used formalizations of set theory.